MNLA offers to fight Mali Islamists amid reprisal fears

 With France's dramatic military intervention 10 days ago having reversed an Islamist advance southward, MNLA spokesman Ibrahim Ag Mohamed Assaleh said the movement's dispersed fighters could be recalled to support a U.N.-mandated intervention by forces from West African regional bloc ECOWAS.

-"The MNLA wants to fight the terrorists, alongside ECOWAS and the international community," he told Reuters television in an interview in Niamey, the capital of neighboring Niger.
+"The MNLA wants to fight the terrorists, alongside ECOWAS and the international community," he told Reuters television in an interview in Niamey, the capital of neighbouring Niger.

 With many in Mali's capital Bamako furious at the Tuareg for their role in the current crisis, the country's powerful military is unlikely to sanction them taking any official role in an operation to liberate the north.